memgraph/docs/docs/under-the-hood/replication.md

 times out, the replication mode of that instance will be changed to ASYNC.

 Three threads are necessary for SYNC WITH TIMEOUT replication mode.
-The main thread sends the data for replication to the REPLICATION instance.
-It asks the background thread to wait for the response from the REPLICA instance, and notifies the timeout thread to start the time count.
-If the REPLICA instance replicates the data within the set time interval it confirms the replication to the background thread that notifies the main thread of a successful replication.
-If the REPLICA instance doesn't replicate the data within the set time interval, the timeout thread notifies the main thread of the timeout and the REPLICATION instance's replication mode is changed to ASYNC mode.
+The main thread sends the data for replication to the REPLICATION instance using the background thread and notifies the timeout thread to start the time count.
+The background thread waits for the response from the REPLICA instance.
+If the REPLICA instance replicates the data within the set time interval, both the background thread and the timeout thread will confirm successful replication.
+If the REPLICA instance doesn't replicate the data within the set time interval, the timeout thread notifies the main thread of the timeout, and the REPLICATION instance's replication mode is changed to ASYNC mode.

 SYNC WITH TIMEOUT prioritizes data consistency until unexpected issues force the